Arnold Diffusion in Multi-Dimensional Convex Billiards

 such that\footnote{This is actually stronger than the standard definition.
 Notice that the rate of expansion $\lambda$ is equal to the rate of contraction.
 Such invariant manifolds are called symmetrically normally hyperbolic.
 Moreover, the standard definition of normally hyperbolic invariant manifolds allows the parameters $\lambda, \mu$ to depend on the point in $A$.
 However the definition given here is sufficient for our case.}:

 Moreover, $A$ is called an $r$-normally hyperbolic invariant manifold whenever $0 < \lambda < \mu^{-r} < 1$ for $r \geq 1$.
 This is also referred to as a \emph{large spectral gap} condition.
-Setting $t=1$ in \eqref{eq_normalhyperbolicity} gives the definition of a normally hyperbolic invariant manifold for the map $F = \phi^1$.
+Taking integer values of $t$ in \eqref{eq_normalhyperbolicity} gives the definition of a normally hyperbolic invariant manifold for the map $F = \phi^1$.

 Due to the normal hyperbolicity of $A$, there exist stable and unstable manifolds, defined by